-We are currently in the process of figuring out the logistics for our 2015 Photo Weekends program and are looking for camera clubs around the country to partner with.
-To find out more about what we have in mind – including a free lecture exclusive to your club – please contact Admissions Coordinator Bob McGowan at firstname.lastname@example.org.
+We are interested in partnering with camera clubs and photography groups in the cities we have selected for our 2015 tour listed below.
+To find out more about what we have in mind – including a free lecture exclusive to your club.

 Choose one class per session